-"Knock, knock, knock" my almost 2-year-old calls from his bedroom.
-Going to check, I find one of his little hands is knocking loudly while the other is reaching out from underneath the door.
-It's his latest tactic to get me to let him out of his room, where he spent the last hour drifting between asleep and awake — on the floor.
+"Knock, knock, knock," my almost 2-year-old called from his bedroom.
+Going to check, I found one of his little hands was knocking loudly, while the other was reaching out from underneath the door.
+It was his latest tactic to get me to let him out of his room, where he'd spent the last hour drifting between asleep and awake — on the floor.

-"When toddlers are first learning to self-soothe, it can take time for them to develop these skills without parent assistance," Stephanie Lee, PsyD at the Child Mind Institute told POPSUGAR.
+So many of toddlers' strange habits can be chalked up to the developmental stage they're in, and their affinity for sleeping on the floor is one of them.
+"When toddlers are first learning to self-soothe, it can take time for them to develop these skills without parent assistance," Stephanie Lee, PsyD at the Child Mind Institute, tells POPSUGAR.
 "If toddlers are refusing naps and/or engaging in escalated behavior prior to the nap, it might take them even longer to self-soothe."

-What Can I Do to Help When My Toddler Sleeps on the Floor?
+What Can I Do to Help My Toddler Stop Sleeping on the Floor?

-Watching your child struggle with anything is absolutely heartbreaking as a parent.
-Especially when it's something as important as sleep.
+Watching your child struggle with anything is heartbreaking as a parent, especially when it's something as important as sleep.
 So, how can you get them to sleep in their beds instead of the floor?